 Home

 Welcome!
 This is the website of Henrike Niederholtmeyer’s lab.
 Our group works on cell-free synthetic biology and on engineering artificial compartments.
 We are located at the Technical University of Munich, more precisely at the TUM Campus Straubing for Biotechnology and Sustainability.
-We currently have openings for a PhD position and up to two postdocs.
+We currently have open postdoc and student internship positions.

 Research area